top of page

 That same fiduciary duty now extends to health plans: every dollar lost to opaque broker/TPA payments, spread pricing, or undisclosed rebates comes directly out of members’ pockets.

-Where Hidden Fees Lurk in Self-Funded Plans
+Where Hidden Fees Hide

-• Pharmacy Benefit Managers (PBMs): Retained rebates, spread pricing between wholesale and billed drug costs, and opaque formulary management.
+• Pharmacy Benefit Managers (PBMs).
+Retained rebates, spread pricing between wholesale and billed drug costs, and opaque formulary management.

-• Stop-Loss Contracts: Complex pricing structures that hide true margins.
+• Stop-Loss Contracts.
+Complex pricing structures that hide true margins.

 Without access to claims data, employers often have no visibility into these hidden costs.

-The Fiduciary Risk Is Real
+Why the Fiduciary Risk Is Real

 • ERISA fiduciary breach claims